Designing the Right Loading Dock for Your Operation

 An important consideration in defining the staging area is where it begins in relation to the loading dock wall.
 Because most facilities won’t stack pallets of product immediately next to loading dock doors due to safety concerns, measuring the staging area from the end of the loading dock leveler is a safer practice.
 Some facilities like to have clear aisles set back at least 10 feet from the end of the leveler, which is why many big box stores have staging areas that often surpass an additional 20 feet inside the loading dock.

-The Right Loading Dock Design
+Building the Right Loading Dock Layout and Design

 The proper loading dock arrangement for the task at hand is an important consideration early in the building design phase of construction.
 Take the time to understand the trucks and trailers that visit, examine the land around the loading dock areas, and spend time sizing the staging area properly for incoming shipments.
 For those who are charged with planning and designing industrial facilities with loading docks, take advantage of the expertise and knowledge that the dock equipment manufacturers have.
 Rite-Hite, as a leader in the material handling industry for over 55 years, consults regularly with architects and general contractors on all things relating to dock design.
 For assistance on properly designing loading docks, contact your local Rite-Hite Representative today.
 For additional resources, check out our Rite from the Source podcast episode: Loading Dock Design 101.